rasmus-storjohann/TsAutofixture/README.md

 });
 ```
 ## Objects
 Given an object as a template, Autofixture will give you another object with the same fields of the same basic types, but populated with random values subject to constraints (see below).
 Members objects are recursively generated in the same way, as are arrays of objects or primitive values.
+(Arrays of arrays are not supported.)
 The template object is not changed, typically you would reuse the template object in many tests.
 For example:
 ```
 class SimpleClass {
     public flag: boolean;